 “Technology is important but does not replace methodology.
 Covid-19 has forced us to use technology in an unprecedented way, but technology is a vehicle for us to communicate, it is not a pedagogy in itself.”

-The 6th International Day of Women and Girls in Science takes place today, 11 February, with an assembly at the UN headquarters.
-The 6th Assembly theme is "Beyond the Borders: Equality in Science for Society", with a special focus on the value of the social aspects and cultural dimensions in Science, Technology and Innovation to enhance sustainable development programs.
+The 6th International Day of Women and Girls in Science took place on 11 February, with an assembly at the UN headquarters.
+The 6th Assembly's theme was "Beyond the Borders: Equality in Science for Society", with a special focus on the value of the social aspects and cultural dimensions in Science, Technology and Innovation to enhance sustainable development programs.